Segregation, ordering, and precipitation in WTaV-based concentrated refractory alloys: Discussion

 \section{Discussion}

 The striated structure of the as-deposited W$_{38}$Ta$_{36}$Cr$_{15}$V$_{11}$ thin film revealed by the APT analysis in Fig.~\ref{fig:expt} is qualitatively similar to the interface models prepared and equilibrated in the simulations in Fig.~\ref{fig:prec}.
-Our simulations predict that the most stable ideal CrV/WTa interface is semicoherent with \hkl(110)/\hkl(110) orientations.
-Irradiation of W$_{38}$Ta$_{36}$Cr$_{15}$V$_{11}$ resulted in more globular but small CrV-rich precipitates, which our simulations predict to be semicoherently embedded in the surrounding matrix.
+Our calculations predict that the most stable ideal CrV/WTa interface is semicoherent with \hkl(110)/\hkl(110) orientations when the interfacial slabs are thicker than 2--3 nm.
+For coherent interfaces, CrTa/VW-like structures are more stable and emerge in MC/MD simulations of a coherent lattice, contradicting the experimental observations.
+Our analysis in Fig.~\ref{fig:intf} thus highlights the importance of considering both coherency strain and strain-free thermodynamical stability when understanding and predicting short-range order and interface structures.
+Irradiation of W$_{38}$Ta$_{36}$Cr$_{15}$V$_{11}$ resulted in more globular but small CrV-rich precipitates (Fig.~\ref{fig:expt}), which our calculations and simulations predict to be semicoherently embedded in the surrounding matrix.
 Even though no direct high-resolution imaging of the interface structures was possible to confirm this, the concentration profiles from the APT analysis are consistent with the simulated thermodynamically equilibrated precipitates.
 Both simulation and experiment show that the chemical composition of the precipitates is mainly CrV, with more Cr than V.

 In arc-melting of bulk high-entropy alloy samples, the vastly different melting points of refractory metals often leads to elemental segregation during the solidification.
 In MoNbTaVW, a dendritic structure is easily formed with segregation of Mo, Nb, and V to the dendrite boundaries and W to dendrite cores, with Ta uniformly distributed~\cite{senkov_refractory_2010}.
 This was presumed to be due to the difference in melting points~\cite{senkov_refractory_2010}.
 Our results show that there is also a strong thermodynamic driving force for segregation of Nb and V to grain boundaries, since they not only have the lowest melting points but also the lowest grain boundary energies.
 Segregation of Nb to grain boundaries was also previously observed in simulations of the similar alloy MoNbTaW~\cite{li_complex_2020,aksoy_chemical_2022}.
 In the WTaCrV thin films produced by magnetron sputtering, evidence of some segregation of Cr, V and some Ta to grain boundaries was found~\cite{el-atwani_outstanding_2019}.
 This is consistent with our results of depletion of W from grain boundaries in the MC/MD simulations, which leaves Cr, V, and Ta at the boundaries.